backand/angularbknd/README.md

 npm test
 ```

 This script will start the Karma test runner to execute the unit tests.
-Moreover, Karma will sit and
-watch the source and test files for changes and then re-run the tests whenever any of them change.
-This is the recommended strategy; if your unit tests are being run every time you save a file then
-you receive instant feedback on any changes that break the expected code functionality.
+Moreover, Karma will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
+This is the recommended strategy; if your unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.

 You can also ask Karma to do a single run of the tests and then exit.
-This is useful if you want to
-check that a particular version of the code is operating as expected.
-The project contains a
-predefined script to do this:
+This is useful if you want to check that a particular version of the code is operating as expected.
+The project contains a predefined script to do this:

 ```
 npm run test-single-run
 ```

-### End to end testing
+### End-to-end testing

 The ngback app comes with end-to-end tests, again written in [Jasmine][jasmine].
-These tests
-are run with the [Protractor][protractor] End-to-End test runner.
-It uses native events and has
-special features for Angular applications.
+These tests are run with the [Protractor][protractor] End-to-End test runner.
+It uses native events and has special features for Angular applications.

 * the configuration is found at `test/protractor-conf.js`
 * the end-to-end tests are found in `test/e2e/`

-Protractor simulates interaction with our web app and verifies that the application responds
-correctly.
-Therefore, our web server needs to be serving up the application, so that Protractor
-can interact with it.
+Protractor simulates interaction with our web app and verifies that the application responds correctly.
+Therefore, our web server needs to be serving up the application, so that Protractor can interact with it.

 ```
 npm start
 ```

-In addition, since Protractor is built upon WebDriver we need to install this.
-The ngback
-project comes with a predefined script to do this:
+In addition, since Protractor is built upon WebDriver you need to install this.
+The ngback project comes with a predefined script to do this:

 ```
 npm run update-webdriver